animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 >
 > Buffy appreciation, quite honestly in high school, was how I measured intelligence.
 >
 > It was a huge coincidence that his favorite show was Buffy.
 I joined his PhD program not knowing that.
 I found out 2 years in, and gave him my "Philosophy of Buffy" book as a gift.
 I had no idea he liked it.
-Apparently, he was "obsessed with it," which he added, "might be kind of weird."
+Apparently, he was "obsessed with it," which he added, is "kind of weird."
 >
 > But it wasn't.
 >
 > Buffy was my favorite show all through high school and college, and probably still is today.
 >
-> Henry was a youthful elderly man with a lot of wisdom, very-much a Giles figure, and like Giles, Buffy's "Watcher," was my advisor/"Watcher."
-Actually, he resembled Joss Whedon, the way he quipped, but acted to me like Giles in his manner and support.
+> Henry was a youthful elderly man with a lot of wisdom, very-much a Giles figure.
+Actually, he resembled Joss Whedon, the way he quipped, but acted to me like Giles, Buffy's "Watcher" (advisor), in his manner and support.

 Henry and I both didn't have experience with deep learning prior to when I entered the PhD program.
 Up until that summer before my first year as a PhD student, I had been working with random forest models.
 I had to teach myself — really quickly —  and through hard-to-believe intuition, the full state of the art and then some as I started the program, as I took grad-level depth and "breadth" courses, none of which at the University of Rochester were especially helpful, and my professors and students around me had very little to offer.